 In January 2017, the Company entered into an option and license agreement with Adimab LLC (Adimab) pursuant to which the Company acquired a non-exclusive license to conduct research to evaluate certain Adimab antibodies in the context of the Company's proprietary platform constructs directed to selected targets, and an option to be granted a non-exclusive license to develop and commercialize antibody products incorporating or derived from such Adimab antibodies.
 The Company may exercise such option on a research program-by-research program basis during a specified period after the expiration of the discovery and evaluation term.
-The Company is obligated to pay license fees of up to approximately \$1.0 million in the aggregate to Adimab under this agreement during the evaluation term.
-Upon exercise of the Company's option for an antibody covered by the agreement, it will be required to pay additional amounts aggregating up to either \$7.4 million or \$16.0 million per product incorporating each such antibody upon the option exercise and subsequent achievement of specified development and regulatory milestones, depending on the nature of the Adimab antibody incorporated in such product.
+The Company is obligated to pay license fees of up to approximately \$1.0 million in the aggreement, it will be required to pay additional amounts aggregating up to either \$7.4 million or \$16.0 million per product incorporating each such antibody upon the option exercise and subsequent achievement of specified development and regulatory milestones, depending on the nature of the Adimab antibody incorporated in such product.
 In addition, the Company is obligated to pay Adimab either low or mid single-digit royalties based on net sales of each optioned antibody by the Company and its affiliates and sublicensees, subject to specified reductions.
 During the year ended December 31, 2017 and 2018, the Company recognized zero and \$0.3 million, respectively, in research and development expenses incurred under this agreement in its statements of operations.